univention/univention-corporate-server/doc/architecture/concepts/domain.rst

 user identities, computer systems, printers and file shares.
 See figure :ref:`fig-concepts-domain-database` for a graphical interpretation.
 The database stores the objects in a hierarchical tree-like structure.
-One or more central systems store the central database and are called domain controller.
+One or more central systems store the central database and are called domain node.

 .. _fig-concepts-domain-database: